The Ethics Commission has no authority or power

 (back to top)

 Agendas must give reasonable notice to the public of what issues will be discussed.
-Specifically, any matter requiring the governing body to take official action must be listed on the agenda.
+A matter requiring the governing body to take official action must be listed on the agenda.
 For example, “filling position of office manager” would be sufficient.
-Use of vague headings such as “old business” and “new business” is clearly insufficient.
-The public should also be given notice of significant additions or changes to the agenda, as noted above.
+Using vague headings such as “old business,” “new business” and "personnel matters" is clearly insufficient.
+The public should also be given notice of significant additions or changes to the agenda.
 Each governing body should have rules on how such notice will be given.

 Governing bodies should exercise caution when calling an emergency meeting.
 Ordinarily, an “emergency” involves an unexpected situation or sudden occurrence of a serious nature, such as an event that threatens public health and safety.